-The Department of Work and Pensions (DWP) Jobcentre Plus has sent AFF a comprehensive factsheet compiled especially for Army families, including Reservists and veterans, with useful links covering employment, education & training, housing and finance.
+The Department of Work and Pensions (DWP) Jobcentre Plus has compiled a comprehensive factsheet especially for Army families, including Reservists and veterans, with useful links covering employment, education & training, housing and finance.
 Read more

 You may find this useful whether your soldier is serving, going through resettlement or even if they are a veteran.
 Click here for the factsheet.

 For more information contact the AFF Employment, Training, Allowances & Money Specialist, at firstname.lastname@example.org

 If you are looking at restarting your career, or going out to work for the first time, then these employability workshops could be perfect for you.
 The RBLI programme, delivered in partnership with the Ministry of Defence, is a vocational assessment and employability course that gives you the tools to enable you to get the job you want, you are going to succeed in and enjoy.
 Click here for more details and course dates.

 The Not-For-Profit organisation Recruit for Spouses is an independent organisation designed specifically to recruit the spouses of Service men and women.
 Recruit for spouses can help with CV writing, interview techniques and they can introduce you to businesses who support the military community.
 To find out more, visit www.recruitforspouses.co.ukBack to top

 The Disclosure and Barring Service (DBS) has replaced Criminal Record Bureau (CRB) checks, which allows employees to take their DBS certificate with them from role to role.
 Read more